ted-spence-avalara/developer-dot/avatax/dev-guide/customizing-transaction/origin-and-destination.md

 </div>

 <h3>Using Line Level Origin and Destination</h3>
 Origin and destination fields are not bound to the document level, they can also be used on the line level to accommodate scenarios in which an item may not be available and is shipping from another location or where a buyer may have multiple locations that they need items shipped.
-You can use a line level Origin or Destination address to override the Document level addresses, but preserve them for other items.
+You can use a line level origin or destination address to override the document level addresses, but preserve them for other items.

 There are a variety of reasons, but a common reason
 <ul class="dev-guide-list">